128technology/docs/docs/plugin_monitoring_agent.md

 #### Kafka

-The `Kafka` output is one of the built in available types for the monitoring agent plugin.
+The `kafka` output is one of the built in available types for the monitoring agent plugin.
 The various configuration options available under `authority > monitoring > output > kafka` are as follows:

 | Element | Type        | Description                                                 |
 | ------- | ----------- | ----------------------------------------------------------- |